ay-lab/fithic/README.md

 Please use the [Google Group](https://groups.google.com/forum/#!forum/fithic) for discussions/bug reports/analysis questions.
 Sending an email to fithic@googlegroups<span></span>&#46;com will also post directly to the Group.

 ## How-to Install
-Fit-Hi-C may be installed through one of two ways. **NOTE** - pip release of Fit-Hi-C v.2.0.0 still underway.
-Please follow Github Installation protocol
+Fit-Hi-C may be installed through one of two ways.

  - Github